wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 4.0.17 =
+* IMPORTANT: Updated the domain name of the Plugin website to wp-sms-pro.com

 = 4.0.16 =
 * Added Send SMS to multi numbers in the Contact Form 7.
 * Added Several gateways.
 (Comilio.it, Mensatek.com, Infodomain.asia and Smsc.ua)